Camthalion77/MMM-Worldclock/README.md

 'style-top' 'style-bottom' 'style-left' and 'style-right' respectively.

 ## Updates
+* 2022-09-07
+	* starting updates for eliminating moment.js
+	* update css to use global colors by default using varibles.

 * 2021-06-07
 	* Update schema.json for various bug fixes and MMM-Config, Update README.